thompsonmax/cse517p-project/README.md

 ## Questions
 As more questions come in, we will create a FAQ here.
-In the mean time, please post your questions to edStem with the tag `Projects (447)`.
+In the mean time, please post your questions to edStem with the tag `Projects (517)`.

-Can we have 2 or 4 instead of 3 members?
+Can we have 4 or more members?
-> We strongly prefer that you have 3 members.
+> We require that you have 2 or 3 members.
 If you would really like to have a group of 4, please instead do two groups of 2.

 Will we get help in selecting datasets?
 Could we also get tips on finding good corpora?
 > Not at this time.
 Choosing and preprocessing your data is a key component of practising NLP in the real world and we would like you to experience it first hand.